cristivania/goodheart/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+GoodHeart is a web application that matches donors with the blood needs of health providers.
+Using real time data, the web app notifies donors matching the blood type needed with nearby health providers using SMS messaging (Twilio).
+The donors are provided with a link to the location with GPS directions (Google Directions API) to the site.
+The web app also has data tracking capability that collects donor data and provides donor stats to health providers using live data tracking (HighCarts).

-Things you may want to cover:
+Application was buid in:

-* Ruby version
+* Ruby on Rails

-* System dependencies
+* PostgreSQL Database

-* Configuration
+* Bcrypt GEM

-* Database creation
+* Twilio GEM

-* Database initialization
+* Google Directions API

-* How to run the test suite
+* HTML and CSS

-* Services (job queues, cache servers, search engines, etc.)
+* Bootstrap

-* Deployment instructions
+* Javascript HighCharts

-* ...
+* Json